 - Deck screws

-Take two more of your 8′ boards and lay them flat on the ground.
+Next, take two more of your 8′ boards and lay them flat on the ground.
 Again using the paddle bit, drill a hole 4″ from one end only on each board.
-Line up all four boards that you’ve drilled through like in the picture below.
+Then line up all four boards that you’ve drilled through so that the holes line up.
 Insert one of your scrap pieces in the middle after drilling a hole in the middle.
 Insert a 12″ bolt through all 5 holes and secure with a nut and washer.
 DO NOT tighten the bolts too tight yet!
 You will need to angle the boards in the shape of your hammock stand before tightening them down firmly.

 Once you have one side lined up and bolted, you’ll repeat step 4 using two more 8′ boards, a second piece of scrap wood, and another 12″ bolt.
 When step 5 is complete, you will have 6 boards bolted and laid out in a long line.